jbroerken/libmrhab/doc/source/Functions/_Internal/libmrhab_Directory/ThreadPool/MRH_ThreadPool/AddJob.rst

 AddJob
 ======
-The AddJob function is used to add a event to the job list.
+The AddJob function is used to add a event with a module to the job list.

 Header
 ------